RB Leipzig: 2009–2016: Rise through the divisions

 In the midst of the 2015 European migrant crisis, the club, staff, players and fans of RB Leipzig showed support for refugees.
 In August 2015, RB Leipzig donated €50,000 to the City of Leipzig for its work with helping asylum seekers.
 The club also sold 60 containers from its training center, including sanitary facilities, to the city, in order to serve as accommodation for asylum seekers.
 The club had originally invested around €500,000 in the containers.
 Moreover, the club became patrons of the initiative "Willkommen im Fußball", giving refugee children the opportunity to play football.
 Staff and players of RB Leipzig collected and donated sporting equipment and private clothes to refugees.
 Also sporting director and head coach Ralf Rangnick participated in the donation, with personal concern for the commitment, citing his own background as being a child to refugees.
 His parents had met in a refugee camp at Glauchau, his father had fled from Königsberg and his mother from Breslau.
 By an initiative of fans, RB Leipzig invited refugees on free admission to watch its home match against SC Paderborn on 11 September 2015.
-450 refugees attended the match, they were met and accompanied by 200 fans before the match.
+450 refugees attended the match, and they were met and accompanied by 200 fans beforehand.

 RB Leipzig advanced to the second round of the DFB-Pokal, being eliminated after losing 3–0 to a strong playing SpVgg Unterhaching from the Regionalliga Bayern at the Alpenbauer Sportpark on 27 October 2015.
 After defeating SV Sandhausen 2–1 away at the 13th matchday on 1 November 2015, RB Leipzig stood at first place in the league.
 The position was however quickly lost already at the next matchday, with the team being surpassed by SC Freiburg and FC St. Pauli.
-But following a series of wins, the team recaptured the leading position on 13 December 2015.
+But, following a series of wins, the team returned to the leading position on 13 December 2015.
 RB Leipzig made only few transfers during the winter break.
 Defender Tim Sebastian, who had been in the team since 2010 and who had once served as captain, left to join SC Paderborn, and midfielder Zsolt Kalmár left to join FSV Frankfurt on loan.